fbpx

 While the Mont Blanc region spanning France, Italy, and Switzerland is known for big cheese names such as Gruyere and Fontina, there are many smaller cheesemakers that produce specific cheeses from individual valleys, and in some cases, a single village!
 Visiting Le Refuge Payot cheese shop in Chamonix, you’ll definitely come across cheeses you’ve never heard of and are unlikely to find outside of France.
 And FYI, generally, you can bring cheese into the U.S. as long as it’s not runny.

-2011-04-11 001 120During the Tour du Mont Blanc and Haute Route, you may taste Gruyere or Comte, both harder, alpine-style cheeses made from raw cow’s milk and aged anywhere from 60 days to a couple of years.
+2011-04-11 001 120While on our France tours of Mont Blanc, you may taste Gruyere or Comte, both harder, alpine-style cheeses made from raw cow’s milk and aged anywhere from 60 days to a couple of years.
 The flavor changes depending on whether the milk was made from spring milk or fall milk, as the grasses, flowers, and weeds the cows graze on in the mountains are different in each season.
 You’ll probably also have some Morbier, a semi-soft cow’s milk cheese with the characteristic line of vegetable ash in the middle.
 It’s rich and creamy.
 Reblochon may be a bit stinky, but it’s light and nutty and one of the most popular cheeses of the region.

-DSC_4080On our Tour du Mont Blanc trip, you will definitely have Beaufort because our guides know the cheesemaker, so we stop there on the way to the trailhead.
+DSC_4080On our Mont Blanc hiking tour, you will definitely have Beaufort because our guides know the cheesemaker, so we stop there on the way to the trailhead.
 We tour their small operation and enter the aging room to get some freshly cut wedges.
 This cheese is similar to Gruyere and Comte but made in a particular shape and only in the Beaufort municipality.

 2011-04-11 001 176Each morning, as the group readies for the day’s hike, our guides will pull out wheels and wedges of cheese (plus accompanying baguettes) to divvy up between everyone’s packs for a picnic lunch later in the day.
 Knowing you have a wheel of delicious, perfectly ripe cheese on your back, just waiting to be enjoyed, may make you hike just a little bit faster!

 A typical dish you may see on menus in Chamonix is Raclette.
 This is both the name of the dish and the name of the cheese.
 A half wheel of cheese is brought to the table and melted under a broiler.
 When the top layer gets gooey, you tilt the wheel, scrape the melted part onto a plate and eat it with ham, bread, or potatoes.
 Then put it back under the broiler for the next round.
-Just like fondue (which you’ll see in Zermatt at the end of the Haute Route) it’s rather decadent and a lot of fun when everyone partakes.
+Just like fondue, it’s rather decadent and a lot of fun when everyone partakes.

 2011-04-11 001 327Now, on to the wine.
 Unless you know the region really well or have a particular preference, I’d recommend letting our guides order the bottles at dinner.
 They really know their stuff…it seems almost instinctual for French people.
 The vineyards in this region cling to the steep hillsides, and the area just south of the Italian town of Courmayeur is home to the highest elevated vineyards in Europe (almost 4,000 feet!).
 Many of the lesser-known grape varieties are rarely found outside the Mont Blanc region.